wtraylor/modular_megafauna_model/docs/tutor.md

 ### How to add a new digestive limit {#sec_new_digestive_limit}
 On top of foraging limitations, the daily forage uptake can be constrained by maximum digestive throughput.
 The implementation is almost parallel to a [foraging limit](\ref sec_new_foraging_limit).
-You can choose

 - Add a new enum entry in \ref Fauna::DigestiveLimit.
-- Parameters:
-	+ In \ref Fauna::ParamReader::callback() add a string identifier for your implementation under `CB_DIGESTIVE_LIMIT` (also in the error message).
-	+ Add that identifier in the help message under \ref Fauna::ParamReader::declare_parameters().
-	+ Document your option in the example instruction file `data/ins/herbivores.ins`.
+- Read the new value for `digestion.limit` from the TOML instruction file in \ref Fauna::InsfileReader::read_hft().
 - Implement your digestive limit algorithm as a free function or an object.
+If it is not much code, put it in \ref foraging_limits.h, otherwise create a new file for it.
 Make sure that an exception is thrown if it is called with an unknown forage type.
 - Call your implementation in \ref Fauna::GetForageDemands::get_max_digestion().
 - Update the UML diagram in \ref sec_herbivorebase.

 ### How to add a new reproduction model {#sec_new_reproduction_model}
 A reproduction model defines the offspring per female individual for each simulation day.